SoarGroup/VisualSoar/readme.md

 To use jlink to create a zip of the containing the application, a custom JRE, and appropriate start scripts:

-    ./gradle runtimeZip
+    ./gradlew runtimeZip

 ### JPackage standalone application and installer

-To create the standalone app for your OS:
+To create the standalone app and installer for your OS:

-    ./gradlew jpackageImage

-To create an installer for your OS:

-    ./gradlew jpackageImage
+    ./gradlew jpackage

-Unfortunately, these are not able to connect with Soar unless the user has placed the SOAR_HOME on their system `path`.
+Unfortunately, the resulting application is not able to connect with Soar unless the user has placed the SOAR_HOME on their system `path`.
 This is due to a confluence of missing features:

 * To load the SML native library, Soar's Java bindings call `System.loadLibrary(name)`, which requires the library to be in `java.library.path`.
 This is called in a static block in the `sml` package, and I'm not sure how to mock that out.
 * Java doesn't allow modifying the library path at runtime